 The James Patrick Devlin Award

-The James Devlin Award, created in memory of one of the Core’s first and most inspiring lecturers and classroom teachers, is given annually to second-semester first-year students who have done outstanding work in the Core and plan to continue in one or both of its sophomore courses.
+The James Devlin Award, created in memory of one of the Core’s first and most inspiring lecturers and classroom teachers, is given annually to students in their second semester of the first-year Humanities, who have done outstanding work in the Core and plan to continue in one or both of its second-year courses.
 It was always Professor Devlin’s strong belief that it is in the curriculum of the sophomore year that students experience the full benefit of the Core.

-The award consists of the purchase of all books for both semesters of a sophomore Core course (CC201/202 or CC203/204), as well as a stipend of $200.
+The award consists of the purchase of all books for one second-year Core class each semester, as well as a stipend of $200.
+Students receiving Honorable Mention will be given a set of the books for one of their fall courses.

-When the application deadline is announced each fall, students who wish to be considered for the award will be asked to:
+When the application deadline is announced each year, students who wish to be considered for the award will be asked to:

 - Ask one of their Core seminar leaders to write a short paragraph recommending them for the award.